KC900201/TRIP_endtoend/readme.txt

 2019/11/19 - New file to convert GTAV dataset annotation files (csv) to yolo bbox annotation 2019/11/20 - Modifications for gta2yolo.py
 2019/11/29 - Modifications for copyfiles.py.
-Update new cfg file for yolo-obj.cfg using updated anchors
+Update new cfg file for yolo-obj.cfg using updated anchors 2019/11/30 - Enhance risk prediction training to have one more parameter for virtual data input